slainless/digides-prodeskel-client/README.md

 The only commands that are locally scoped to connection are `identify_yourself` and (obviously) `auth`.

+Also, it's possible that the task is not immediately ran and will be put in queue, based on server task pool.

 ## Usage

 For package installation, please refer to [JSR native imports](https://jsr.io/docs/native-imports) or [JSR npm compat](https://jsr.io/docs/npm-compatibility).